YujiaBao/YujiaBao.github.io/_pages/samoyeds.md

 ##### Acknowledgements

-Thank you [Eliza](http://www.whitenebulasamoyeds.com) for brining these angels to my life and guiding me all the way.
+Thank you [Eliza](https://www.whitenebulasamoyeds.com) for brining these angels to my life and guiding me all the way.
-Thank you [Gina](https://www.justdogstraining.com) for the all help and advices on trainining.